tarunjan3/fullstack-vendor-onboarding-main-assignment/README.md

 #3.
 Highlight any assumptions, trade-offs, or challenges encountered during development.
     Yes, I have faced challenge while working on the fronted end side, as it was the first time for me I was working on the vue js, for which I have no idea how it work.
-    Still I don't know much about vue js, but from my past experience from react js, it help me to understand the logic behind the vue js.
+    Still I don't know much about vue js, but from my past experience from react js, I was able to finish the above task withing the given time frame.

 #4.
 In your readme.md file, also answer the following questions:
     **What do I love most about being a software engineer.**